cityofcapetown/docker_datascience/README.md

 * Shiny can be found at `http://localhost/shiny/` (**NB** the trailing slash) when running the `rstudio_shiny` image.

 **NB** The above assumes that the default `$VIRTUAL_HOST`, `$VIRTUAL_PATH` and port values are being used.

+### Recommended
+* If you're working in the City of Cape Town's data science environment, it's recommended to use the `/etc/hosts` from the host machine, i.e. mount the hosts file within the container `-v /etc/hosts:/etc/hosts:ro`.